Uncover Bali’s hidden quiet side

 My circumnavigation of the west has come to an end and, once again, I’m reassured to see that the bucolic rural lifestyle that charmed the island’s early visitors is not dead.
 It just went west.

-Jetstar has direct flights from many Australian capitals, as well as Cairns and Townsville, to Denpasar International in Bali.
+Air Asia has flights from most Australian capitals, as well as Cairns and Townsville, to Denpasar International in Bali.

 Gajah Mina Beach Resort in Balian is a truly idyllic retreat built above the dramatic cliffs.
 Villas are priced from US$123 a night.